keboola/developer-portal-cli-v2/README.md

 }
 ```

 Some properties (e.g. `configurationSchema`) require that an object is passed as a value.
-This can be done using the
-`--json-value` and `--json-value-from-file` options.
-The `--json-value-from-file` behaves like the `-value-from-file`
-option described above.
+In that case, you
+have to provide a valid JSON string in either the `--value` or `--value-from-file` options.

 ```
-$ docker run --rm -e KBC_DEVELOPERPORTAL_USERNAME -e KBC_DEVELOPERPORTAL_PASSWORD quay.io/keboola/developer-portal-cli-v2:latest update-app-property keboola keboola.my-application configurationSchema --json-value="{\"a\":\"b\"}"
+$ docker run --rm -e KBC_DEVELOPERPORTAL_USERNAME -e KBC_DEVELOPERPORTAL_PASSWORD quay.io/keboola/developer-portal-cli-v2:latest update-app-property keboola keboola.my-application configurationSchema --value="{\"a\":\"b\"}"
 Updating application keboola / keboola.my-application:
 {
     "configurationSchema": {